givingjar/blog.givingjar.org/_posts/2016-01-20-charity-spotlight-cuts-and-convos.md

     turning someone's life around.
 ---

-[Cuts and Convos][1] helps low-income residents of Michigan look good, feel good, and ultimately become gainfully employed.
+Cuts and Convos helps low-income residents of Michigan look good, feel good, and ultimately become gainfully employed.
 The charity accomplishes this through complimentary haircuts and beauty services with uplifting conversations.
 They know that a fresh look and improved outlook on life may be the key to turning someone's life around.

 In this charity spotlight I spoke with the President of Cuts and Convos, Jonathan Arias.